SSG-DRD-IOT/Industrial-IoT-Workshop/README.md

 ![](./images/8.png)

-Press power button to start gateway.
-After around 2 minutes, it will display the IP address of Gateway on the LCD.
-Note Down the IP address.
+Press power button to start your gateway.
+After around 2 minutes, it will display the IP address of Gateway on the LCD. **Please, write down your IP address.*

 If the IP address does not display, this is an indication that the Gateway was unable to connect to the network.
 Please raise your hand and contact an Intel developer about the problem.